giorginolab/2024-Markov-Tutorial-BCN/README.md

 # Markov state model tutorial

-Toni Giorgino (IBF-CNR), www.giorginolab.it, for Camilloni's course at the University of Milan.
+Toni Giorgino (IBF-CNR), www.giorginolab.it, for Prof. Camilloni's course at the University of Milan.

 To preview the notebook code "live" with results, open it in Google Colab (or locally).